-After installing OnWeb Web-to-Host on your web server, the next task is to create or migrate client profiles.
-You may also want to edit client profiles to configure new options, such as security, distribution package, Pro toolbars and menus, and Pro watermarks.
+After installing OnWeb Web-to-Host on your Web server, the next task is to create or migrate client profiles.
+You may also want to edit client profiles to configure new options, such as security, distribution packages, Pro toolbars and menus, and Pro watermarks.

-This chapter explains how to use the Session Configuration Manager (SCM) utility to create, edit, and migrate client profiles and how to deploy client profiles to your users.
-The procedures in this chapter apply when installing and running OnWeb Web-to-Host as a standalone product on any web server.
+This chapter explains how to use the Session Configuration Manager to create, edit, and migrate client profiles and how to deploy client profiles to your users.
+The procedures in this chapter apply to a standalone Web-to-host installation on any Web server.

-Note: On a slow connection, the initial download for the SCM utility and the client session may take a long time.
-Consequently, OnWeb Web-to-Host may look like it is not responding when running the SCM utility or the client session for the first time.
+Note: On a slow connection, the initial download for the Session Configuration Manager and the client session may take some time.
+Consequently, Web-to-Host may seem as though it is not responding when running the Session Configuration Manager or the client session for the first time.